deviserplatform/docs/guide/deviser-admin/index.md

 # Deviser Admin
 Deviser Admin is a core feature of Deviser Platform to build admin user interfaces with just few lines of code.
 Admin UIs are generated based on an UI model that can be built using fluent API.
-In addition to the Admin UI, web service (web APIs) are also generated for the UI.
+In addition to the Admin UI, web service (Web APIs) are also generated for the UI.
 An UI model can be created either directly from an Entity Framework (EF) Core data context or from an implementation of admin service.
 EF Core Data context method is a basic approach where CRUD operations for an Admin UI can be built.
 On other hand, customized UI model can be built using an admin service.
 These two approaches are explained in the following sections.

 ## Database Context
 In this approach, Deviser Admin uses an EF Core dabase context to build Admin UIs.
 The below diagram illustrates the datbase context approach.